diytradespecifier

 Step 5: Finishing Touches

-• Once the paint is dry, carefully remove tape and replace plants, hoses and outdoor items.
+• Once the paint is dry, carefully remove the tape.

 Final Word